 Herbal remedies containing ‘blood cleansers’ are also very useful.
-Normally these contain herbs such as Red clover, Clivers, Burdock, Yellow dock, Dandelion and Kumerahou.
-These herbs are generally bitter to taste and therefore stimulate the digestive secretions and also maintain good mineral levels.
+Often these herbs are generally bitter to taste and therefore stimulate the digestive secretions and also maintain good mineral levels.

 A mix of Gentian and Ginger taken 2-3 drops onto the tongue ten minutes prior to meals is a very good way of further stimulating the digestive juices.

 If there is infection present on the skin, I have found taking Oregano oil at about 150mg twice daily can help greatly.
 These are usually available as tiny capsules.